davandev/AlarmController/README.md

 Be aware that the security for storing users and passwords is currently not great.., passwords are currently stored in plain text on local device.

-- Default pin for unlocking settings menu is "1234" -Wakeup of screen does not work properly, workaround is to make use of "Motion Detector" or "Screen Notifications" from google play.
-Notice that this application has only been tested with a Fibaro HC2 system.
+- Default pin for unlocking settings menu is "1234" Notice that this application has only been tested with a Fibaro HC2 system.